What is Mohs Micrographic Surgery?

-With this technique we remove the cancer one layer at a time and examine the tissue while you wait to make sure the entire cancer has been removed.
+With this technique, we remove the cancer one layer at a time and examine the tissue while you wait to make sure the entire cancer has been removed.
 By working with one layer at a time, we can remove the entire cancer while preserving as much healthy tissue as possible.

-Mohs Micrographic Surgery has these critical components:
+Mohs Micrographic Surgery involves these critical components:

-- Remove the layer of skin cancer
+- Removal of the layer of skin cancer

 - Review the specimen under the microscope